If you have chosen your Raja Ampat accommodation, know the dates you want and want to make a booking –

 If you want to ask about availability, or need more information before requesting a booking at a Raja Ampat accommodation provider, then you will need to –

 - Contact the homestay directly by one of the methods provided at the bottom of the homestay page.
 Jump to how to directly contact a homestay.

-- Please DO NOT use the booking form to request bookings for the same dates at different homestays!
+- Please DO NOT use the booking forms to request bookings for the same dates at different homestays!

 The purpose of the booking system is to make it easier and quicker for guests who don’t speak Indonesian to arrange a stay with homeowners who don’t speak English.
 That’s all.
 You’re still able to contact homestay owners directly if you prefer.
 As a matter of fact, if you need to ask questions before requesting a booking, then you’ll have to contact the homestay directly!